Sold (McCormick novel): Reception

 Sold received positive reviews for exposing readers to an unfamiliar world.
 Kirkus Reviews, for instance, commented that “McCormick provides readers who live in safety and under protection of the law with a vivid window into a harsh and cruel world.”
 Booklist agreed, saying Sold is “[a]n unforgettable account of sexual slavery as it exists now.”

+In 2025, Sold was the first book on the Most Challenged Books list by the American Library Association's Office for Intellectual Freedom.
+The ALA received more reports of censorship requests against it than any other book that year.